-Asset Type Accounting treatment Land Land is not depreciated Buildings Depreciated at 2.5% per annum, straight line basis Modular buildings (i.e. prefabricated) Depreciated at 10% per annum, straight line basis Work in progress No depreciation Equipment - computers and ICT systems Depreciated at 33.33% per annum, straight line basis Equipment - other Depreciated at 10% per annum, straight line basis Motor vehicles Depreciated at 20% per annum, straight line basis
+Asset type Accounting treatment

+Land Land is not depreciated

+Buildings Depreciated at 2.5% per annum, straight line basis

+Modular buildings (prefabricated) Depreciated at 10% per annum, straight line basis

+Work in progress No depreciation

+Equipment - computers and ICT systems Depreciated at 33.33% per annum, straight line basis

-Example:
+Equipment - other Depreciated at 10% per annum, straight line basis

+Motor vehicles Depreciated at 20% per annum, straight line basis

-Depreciate a new office block valued at €5,000,000 completed 1 January 2010
+Example: Depreciate a new office block valued at €5,000,000 completed 1 January 2010

-Year Depreciation Charge
+Year Depreciation charge

 2010 €125,000

 2011 €125,000

 2012 €125,000

 2013 €125,000

 2014 €125,000

 2015 €125,000

 2016 €125,000

 2017 €125,000

-Continue charging for each year until the asset is disposed of or fully depreciated

-- Of note, within the HSE, depreciation is not charged to the Income and - 8 Expenditure account, but is instead is charged to the Capitalisation Account in - 9 the Balance Sheet.
+Continue charging for each year until the asset is disposed of or fully depreciated Of note, within the HSE, depreciation is not charged to the Income and Expenditure account, but is instead is charged to the Capitalisation Account in the Balance Sheet.

-$^{^{}st}$ Personal Communication, J Leech, General Manager, Vote, Treasury and Capital Finance Directorate, HSE
+^{} Personal Communication, J Leech, General Manager, Vote, Treasury and Capital Finance Directorate, HSE

-1 Appendix 6 - Application of discounting
+Appendix 6 Application of discounting

-- Costs and benefits arising today are usually valued more highly than costs and benefits occurring at some point in the future.
-Discounting health benefits - reflects society's preference for benefits to be experienced sooner rather than - reflects society's preference for benefits to be experienced sooner rather than - 5 later.
-Discounting costs reflects society's preference for costs to be - 6 experienced in the future rather than the present.
-In Ireland, the same - discount rate of 5% is specified for both costs and benefits.
-Some - 8 jurisdictions allow for differential discounting, whereby a (typically) lower rate of discounting is applied to benefits.
+Costs and benefits arising today are usually valued more highly than costs and benefits occurring at some point in the future.
+Discounting health benefits reflects society's preference for benefits to be experienced sooner rather than later.
+Discounting costs reflects society's preference for costs to be experienced in the future rather than the present.
+In Ireland, the same discount rate of 4.0% is specified for both costs and benefits.
+Some jurisdictions allow for differential discounting, whereby a (typically) lower rate of discounting is applied to benefits.